gwdg/pub-2025-ksi/Setup.md

 This guide aims for RHEL 9 based x86 distros and is tested with CentOS Stream 9 (SELinux disabled).

 The commands listed below should be executed as root unless stated otherwise.
+This setup has to be performed on every worker node in the cluster.

 ## Test Setup Versions
 We tested this setup with following software versions.